Schroedinger-Hat/youtube-to-anchorfm/README.md

 **NOTE**: For the script to run successfully its necessary for there to be at least one episode manually published on Anchor.fm.
 As the steps to publish on a brand new Anchor.fm account are different, and the automation will brake.

-## How can I use this as a GitHub action?
+## How can I run this as a GitHub action?

 You can use the latest version of this action from the [GitHub Actions marketplace](https://github.com/marketplace/actions/upload-episode-from-youtube-to-anchor-fm).

-In your repository root directory you should add a `episode.json` file containing your YouTube video id, e.g.:
+In the repository root directory add a `episode.json` file containing your YouTube video id, e.g.:

 ```json
 {